- 2 Bedrooms

 During your Stay

-- Ask questions.
-Should there be any ambiguity about parking, policies of the house, house access, pool operations, etc... we recommend you ask the rental home manager immediately.
-A phone call can save several hours of problems.
+- When there is any ambiguity about parking, rules of the house, house access, swimming pool functions, etc... we suggest you ask the rental home manager immediately.
+A phone call can save hours of difficulties.

-- Make sure to be a good next-door neighbor.
-Residents are likely to be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your home.
+- Please be considerate of the local community.
+Permanent residents invariably live within earshot.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your residence.

 - Ask a local.
-Natives are a good source of advice.
-Who better to ask where to order the best chicken wings, have a great night out, or the best areas for shopping?
+Locals may point you in the right direction.
+Who better to ask where to get the best pizza, have a great date night, or the best places for night life?

-- Enjoy your stay!
-Make sure you protect the property owner (and your things!) by keeping the rental home secured when you are away, just like you would at home.
+- Make sure to protect the rental owner (and your things!) by keeping the rental home locked up when you are away, just like you would at home.

-- Double-check every room of the rental home to make certain that you've gathered all personal belongings.
+- Double-check every room of the rental to make certain you've collected all possessions.

-- Please make sure to walk through the rental one last time and look for property damage.
-We advise walking through with the rental manager whenever you can (often this isn't possible)..
-If the property owner is not available, make certain you take photos of the property to record its condition.
+- Be sure to walk through the rental one last time and check for property damage.
+We suggest walking through with the property manager wherever possible (this may not be possible)..
+If the property manager is not available, make sure you take photos of the property to record its condition.